 No. They have a different grip and strap from Nordic walking poles and this makes it difficult to master the correct Nordic walking technique.

 Yes we can recommend what type of poles would be best for you so just speak to your instructor.
-There are lots of factors to take into consideration - where you'll be walking, whether you want to travel with your poles, how much you are planning to use them etc. See our blog on which Nordic walking pole to buy.
-Bristol Nordic Walking members get a discount on poles.
+There are lots of factors to take into consideration – where you’ll be walking, whether you want to travel with your poles, how much you are planning to use them etc. See our blog on which Nordic walking pole to buy.
+Bristol & Bath Nordic Walking members get a discount on poles.

-You need to go to your Customer Area which you'll see when you click on Book Now.
+You need to go to your Customer Area which you’ll see when you click on Book Now.
 You can see and manage all your walks from there.
-You are not be able to cancel on the day of that walk and the full amount will be charged.
-Longer walks and weekends away have various cancellation policies - full details will be on the booking page.
+You are able to cancel up to midday the day before your walk.
+Longer walks and weekends away have various cancellation policies – full details will be on the booking page.